malt03/FluxSwift/README.md

 ```

 ### IdentifiableStore
-By conforming to the IdentifiableStore Protocol, you can apply an Action only to the Store with the specified ID.
+By conforming to the IdentifiableStore Protocol, you can dispatch an Action only to the Store with the specified ID.

 ```swift
 struct IdentifiableCounter: IdentifiableStore {